Joseon: Music

-Translation

-Can tiny insects devour a whole great spreading pine?

-Where is the long-billed woodpecker?
-Why is he not here?

-When I hear the sound of falling trees, I cannot contain myself for sorrow.

 Here, like other Korean musical forms, each foot can stand on its own.
 As sijo were sung in Korean, the pioneering of Hangul created the possibility for sijo to be written down without the use of substitutions such as Idu script.
 The first copy of sijo is of the 'Twelve Songs of Dosan' by Yi Hwang written in 1565, which were written 100 years after the proclamation of Hangul.
 Additionally, the first anthology of sijo was compiled by Kim Cheontaek in 1728; before the anthology few sijo were written.

 Kim Cheontaek's anthology represents a change in the authorship of sijo.
 At first, sijo were primarily composed by the yangban aristocracy and entertainers of the Kisaeng class.
 By the mid-seventeenth century, the jungin or "professional class" were composing sijo as well.
 This also coincided with a new form of sijo called "narrative sijo", in which the first two lines were greatly lengthened.
 This expansion is likely a development from the so-called "irregular sijo", in which there was a minor lengthening of one of the first two lines.
 While there are very few remaining irregular sijo, and the form has not been revived, there is a sizable body of narrative sijo and the form continues to evolve.

 Pansori is another musical form that combines singing and prose to portray a story.
 Its development likely originates from shaman rituals and the songs within the Jeolla Province.
 It became a full-fledged musical form by the middle of the eighteenth century, and not long thereafter the yangban aristocracy also became interested in it.
 Originally there was a set of twelve stories that were sung, but only five were written down, and hence those five are the only ones sung today.
 Having been developed by commoners, p'ansori usually reflected their attitudes and aspirations, but by becoming popular with the yangban, p'ansori shifted somewhat toward yangban sensibilities and restrictions.
 P'ansori had a strong influence of the writing of the time, both because of the p'ansori novel (each based on one of the twelve stories) and by increasing the realism of the classical novel.